stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The results of the experiment of the paper are placed in the 'paper' subdirectory and the results of the additional experiment are placed in the 'additional' subdirectory.
-These results are placed in the following directory, where <ENV> is one of {'non-vm', 'vm'} and <N> is one of {1, 2, 3, 4, 5}:
+These results are placed in the following directory, where <ENV> is one of {'non-vm', 'vm'}:

-- logs/<ENV>/paper/trial-<N>.zip: a zip file of the log files of N-th trial of the experiment of the paper in Section 5
+- logs/<ENV>/paper/raw.zip: a zip file of the log files of the experimenst of the paper in Section 5
-- logs/<ENV>/paper/trial-<N>-report.csv: a CSV report of the N-th trial log files
+- logs/<ENV>/paper/raw-report.csv: a CSV report of the log files
-- logs/<ENV>/paper/trial-<N>-table.html: an html table corresponding to Table 2 of our paper
+- logs/<ENV>/paper/raw-table.html: an html table corresponding to Table 2 of our paper

 - logs/<ENV>/additional/raw.zip: a zip file of the log files of the extended experiments of the technical report in Section 5
 - logs/<ENV>/additional/raw-report.csv: a CSV report of raw.zip
 - logs/<ENV>/additional/raw-table.html: the html table corresponding to Table 2 and Table 3 of the technical report

-Note that due to concurrency and non-determinism of parallelization algorithm, the bound (k) at which a counterexample is found may differ by up to '1'.
-Thus, we run five times for the reproduction of the experiment of the paper.